-There are quite a few pilgrims on the Camino who start very early and intend to finish their walking day by noon or the latest 2 pm – in many cases this is due to the fear of not finding somewhere to sleep the next night due to albergues being full – this was never an issue for me until after Sarria the last 100km or so on the Camino Frances.
+There are quite a few pilgrims on the Camino who start very early and intend to finish their walking day by noon or the latest, 2 pm – in many cases, this is due to the fear of not finding somewhere to sleep the next night due to albergues being full – this was never an issue for me until after Sarria the last 100km or so on the Camino Frances.

-The only other people that push the tolerance to the same extent are the snorers, (afraid I am one, hay-fever made it worse than usual – I’m told).
-Buy good earplugs, a must.
+The only other people that push the tolerance to the same extent are the snorers (afraid I am one, hay fever made it worse than usual – I’m told).
+Buy good earplugs.
+A must.
 The worst snorers are the ones that have had a few drinks, to be expected.

-The first big difference for me was no coffee first thing in the morning, usually, I had to walk to a cafe which was often 3 to 5km in the next village where I would stop for breakfast.
+The first big difference for me was no coffee first thing in the morning.
+Usually, I had to walk to a cafe which was often 3 to 5km in the next village where I would stop for breakfast.

 So given my aversion to mornings at the time, I would often be the last to leave the Albergue in the morning, about 6.45 or 7.00 am.
 Many albergues close in the morning at 7.30 or 8 am, though this is changing slightly due to the high number of private hostels.

 Nothing to do but walk and eat and talk – if I wanted to – an incredible break from my norm.

-Often I would not finish walking until 3 or 4 pm, after having lunch somewhere I would rest from the heat under a tree.
+Often I would not finish walking until 3 or 4 pm.
+After having lunch somewhere, I would rest from the heat under a tree.

-Once I reached the Albergue I would shower and wash my clothes.
+Once I reached the Albergue, I would shower and wash my clothes.
 I had one set of clothes for the evening and another for walking, no others.
-More often than not I hand washed my walking clothes – this again has changed quite a bit over the years and almost all private albergues have washing machines.
+More often than not, I hand-washed my walking clothes – this again has changed quite a bit over the years, and almost all private albergues have washing machines.

-Some albergues cook an evening meal or have a kitchen where you can cook if there is a communal meal I suggest participating as they are a great way to meet more people and the food is usually very good.
+Some albergues cook an evening meal or have a kitchen where you can cook if there is a communal meal I suggest participating as they are a great way to meet more people, and the food is usually very good.

-I would be in bed and fast asleep by 10 or 10.30 pm, I would wear little to bed – usually my shorts that I was planning to walk in the next day.
+I would be in bed and fast asleep by 10 or 10.30 pm, I would wear little to bed – usually, my shorts that I was planning to walk in the next day.
 After a few days of getting used to sleeping in rooms with other people, I slept great almost every night.

-I love hiking.
+I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.